nuxt-community/auth-module/docs/schemes/local.md

-# Local Strategy
+# Local Scheme

-This is the default, general purpose authentication strategy, supporting `Cookie` and `JWT` login flows.
+This is the default, general purpose authentication scheme, supporting `Cookie` and `JWT` login flows.

-By default `local` strategy is enabled.
+By default `local` scheme is enabled.
 You can set `strategies.local` to `false` to disable it.

 ```js
 strategies: {